splashkit/programming-arcana-cpp/Text.en/01-Progams-Procedures.md

 ![This is the syntax diagram for creating a program in C/C++.](./bin/syntax-out/cpp/lvl1/program.png){#fig:figProgramSyntax width=600px}

 The following code shows an example C/C++ [program](#program_artefact).
 You should be able to match this up with the syntax defined in [@Fig:figProgramSyntax].
 Notice the start the syntax indicates we can have some optional **header includes**, this matches up with the first three lines in the code which *include* some libraries.
-The trangular brackets are used for standard libraries, like the C/C++ standard IO (stdio.h).
+The triangular brackets are used for standard libraries, like the C/C++ standard IO (stdio.h).
 The quotes are used to include other libraries, like SplashKit.
 These header files give you access to a artefacts contained in libraries.

 After the header includes, you can declare your own procedures.
 For this to be a [program](!program_artefact), one of your procedures must be called "main".